 Marginal tax rate is the bracket your income falls into.
 The effective tax rate is the actual percentage you pay after taking the standard deduction and other possible deductions.
 The state tax rate in Virginia ranges from 2% to 5.75%, which is the rate your gambling winnings are taxed.

 Gambling winnings are subject to 24% federal tax, which is automatically withheld on winnings that exceed a specific threshold (see next section for exact amounts).
+These rates are the same whether you're betting with a bet365 VA bonus code or at any other operator.
 Virginia’s state tax rates range from 2% to 5.75%.
-But it doesn’t take much — an annual income of more than $17,000 — for the highest percentage to kick in.
+But it doesn’t take much – an annual income of more than $17,000 – for the highest percentage to kick in.

 Breakdown of Virginia tax rates: